ground-0/Quiz_game/README.md

 # Quiz_game
-A multiplayer live quiz game using multithreading
+A multiplayer live quiz game using multithreading and socket programming